-An ultrasound technician operates special equipment that uses high-frequency sound waves to record images of internal organs.
-Using this equipment helps doctors and other health professionals diagnose patients' ailments.
+An ultrasound technician helps doctors and other health professionals diagnose patients' ailments.
+They operate special equipment that uses high-frequency sound waves to record images of internal organs.
 Other job titles for this occupation include ultrasound tech, diagnostic medical sonographer, or sonographer.

 Ultrasound technicians work directly with patients and physicians.
 They may specialize in obstetric and gynecologic, abdominal, breast, vascular, or cardiac sonography.

 Ultrasound Technician Duties & Responsibilities

 The ultrasound technician job requires candidates to be able to perform duties that include the following:

 - Prepare the exam room and ultrasound equipment to conduct examinations Assist radiologists as needed with ultrasound-guided biopsies and vascular ultrasound procedures